Cooling spa treatments & cryotherapy in London

-With these temperatures are you in need of a little chill out?
+With these temperatures and humidity are you in need of a little chill out?
 Thought so.
 Here's the coolest spas in London town

 Where: K Spa at K Hotel

 Address: Richmond Way, London W14 0AX

 Price: Spa day packages start at £159

 Based at the popular Shepherd’s Bush location, the K Spa at the K Hotel in London offers excellent treatments, and a sauna, sanarium, hydro-pool and relaxation space.
 Plus, it also houses London’s first dedicated Snow Paradise Cabin and is basically a Narnia version of spa-ing.
 A room filled with snow is kept at minus 15 – so if you can’t chill out in here – the only other option is holidaying at the North Pole.